Q: Can I get information on an estate, will, or divorce decree in your office?

 Q: What do I need to bring to obtain a marriage license?

-A: Both the bride and groom must appear in our office, along with a valid photo ID and Social Security card.
+A: Both of the applicants must appear in our office, along with a valid Government issued photo ID and Social Security card.
 If you are not eligible for a Social Security card you may sign an affidavit.

 Q: How do I apply for a Marriage license?